 Meditation . . .

-3. enhances creativity.
-Don’t you always come up with greatest ideas when you are in the shower or some place where you are relaxed?
+3. enhances creativity.5 Don’t you always come up with the greatest ideas when you are in the shower or some place where you are relaxed?
 This is not by accident.

-4. encourages divergent thinking i.e., coming up with the greatest number of possible solutions to a problem.
+4. encourages divergent thinking, i.e., coming up with the greatest number of possible solutions to a problem.6

 7. increases your sense of connection to others.12

-8. makes you a kinder and more compassionate person, which ultimately improves your relationships.
-(Our families will appreciate this.)
+8. makes you kinder and more compassionate, ultimately improving your relationships.13 (Our families will appreciate this.)

-10. makes you stronger against pain.
-This is why I think mindfulness is so important for laboring women.
-I always recommend my birth doula clients to practice meditation so that they have that tool when they do go into labor.
+10. makes you stronger against pain.15 This is why I think mindfulness is so important for laboring women.
+I always recommend my birth doula clients practice meditation so that they have that tool when they do go into labor.

-11. helps manage ADHD (Attention Deficit Hyperactivity Disorder).
-I don’t have ADHD, but there are times when I think my brain is all over the place.
+11. helps manage ADHD (Attention Deficit Hyperactivity Disorder).16 I don’t have ADHD, but there are times when I think my brain is all over the place.
 This can be so helpful.

-16. helps prevent asthma, rheumatoid arthritis and inflammatory bowel disease.
+16. helps prevent asthma, rheumatoid arthritis, and inflammatory bowel disease.21

-17. help treat premenstrual syndrome and menopausal symptoms.
+17. help treat premenstrual syndrome and menopausal symptoms.22

-18. reduces risk of Alzheimer’s and premature death.
+18. reduces the risk of Alzheimer’s and premature death.23

-Literally the lists keeps going and going.
+The list keeps going and going.
 With so many benefits and research to back it up, I’m surprised more people aren’t practicing meditation.
-I know now that it’s definitely something that I need to incorporate into my life.
-The problem is, most people—like myself—can’t simply start meditating without learning how to do it.
+I know now that it’s something that I need to incorporate into my life.
+The problem is most people—like myself—can’t simply start meditating without learning how to do it.
 I needed guidance when I first started.
-This is why I’m sharing a few tips that can help if you are interested in adding mindful meditation to your day too.

 Tips on How to Meditate